getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

     104.130.22.225
     ```

-    The output of this command is the public IP address of the segment on which you want to communicate with a container exposed on PublicNet.
+    The output of this command is the public IP address of the node on which you want to communicate with a container exposed on PublicNet.

-1. View the internal IP address of a segment (node).
-You use the `--env` flag to specify a constraint that this container should be scheduled to a specific segment (node).
+1. View the internal IP address of a node (node).
+You use the `--env` flag to specify a constraint that this container should be scheduled to a specific node (node).

     ```bash
     $ docker run --rm \